jtarkington77/sealed-box-ai-runbook/docs/safety-and-isolation.md

 - You have one consumer router from your ISP.
 - Everything is on one subnet (for example `192.168.1.0/24`).
-- You’re running the AI stack on a Linux server called `ai-box`.
+- You're running the AI stack on a Linux server called `ai-box`.

 ### 2.1 Give the AI box a predictable IP

 You need the box to have a stable address.

-**Option A – DHCP reservation (preferred if your router supports it)**
+**Option A -- DHCP reservation (preferred if your router supports it)**

 1. On `ai-box`, find your MAC address: